jmalisa/test-flight-app/README.md

 # Flight Test Application
-Welcome to the presentation of test assignment task for frontend developer - enjoy :)
+Welcome to the presentation of test assignment task for frontend developer - enjoy and fly with us :)

 ## Prerequisites
 Before running this application, please ensure you have the following installed: